andrezero/ng.cx.generate/README.md

 > AngularJS service, provides methods to generate uuid, random strings and sequences.

+## WARNING: This code is not maintained

+Very obvious - but due - WARNING.
+Back in 2004 my team at [EF Class](https://class.ef.com/) was embarking in the great adventure of Open Source, making components like this one available to everyone.
+Time flies, the world revolves, yada yada.
+Good memories!

 ## Getting Started

 Add **ng.cx.generate** to you project.